rowanmoul/ArchSecureDualBoot/README.md

 You want to use ramfs rather than tmpfs because tmpfs can be swapped to the disk, while ramfs cannot.
 Further details on this are left to for you to research.
 **The following sections assume this ramfs as your shell working directory and will not be cleaning up sensitive files generated by various commands assuming that they will all get wiped when the ramfs is unmounted.**

+## Note about shell permissions

+While many of the commands here can be run without root permissions, we will be copying files into root controlled folders and in some cases accessing them from there too.
+Any commands that do this will need to run as root.
+If you created a non-root user when you installed Arch, you may want to complete this guide from a root shell (`su root`), rather than having to use `sudo` all the time.

 # Sealing your LUKS Passphrase with TPM 2.0